miklosme/papers/src/app/home.md

+# Daily Digest (November 22, 2024)

+Buckle up, AI enthusiasts!
+We've got a smorgasbord of cutting-edge research to dive into today.
+Let's start with a game-changer in the world of multi-agent motion planning.

+Hold onto your algorithms, folks!
+The [Implicit Game-Theoretic MPC](https://papers.miklos.dev/2411.13983) is revolutionizing how agents navigate competitive and cooperative scenarios.
+Imagine your favorite AI agents playing 4D chess while driving cars – that's the level of strategic thinking we're talking about here.
+This decentralized approach could be the secret sauce for making LLM-based agents work together (or compete) more effectively in complex environments.

+But wait, there's more!
+For those of you losing sleep over autonomous system safety, the [Hybrid Event-B](https://papers.miklos.dev/2411.14168) formal method might just be your new best friend.
+It's like giving your multi-agent systems a safety harness and a GPS all rolled into one.
+This could be a game-changer for verifying that your LLM agents don't go rogue when let loose in the wild.

+Speaking of keeping things in check, let's talk about robot welding.
+Yes, you heard that right!
+[Model checking](https://papers.miklos.dev/2411.14369) is making waves in industrial settings, ensuring those robotic arms stay in perfect sync.
+While it might not directly involve LLMs, the lessons learned here could be crucial for keeping your virtual agents dancing to the same beat.

+Now, for the pièce de résistance – [GAMMA](https://papers.miklos.dev/2411.13934) is here to shake up the world of human-AI cooperation.
+This ingenious method is like giving your AI a crash course in "How to Human" by generating a diverse cast of virtual partners.
+The result?
+AI agents that can waltz into a cooperative task with real humans and not miss a beat.

+Last but not least, we've got a blueprint for [building robust controllers](https://papers.miklos.dev/2411.14371) for robot collectives.
+It's like herding cats, but the cats are robots, and they're trying to clean a building while juggling battery life and room schedules.
+This research could be the key to scaling up your LLM-based multi-agent systems without losing your sanity in the process.

+That's all for today's AI digest, folks.
+Remember, in the world of artificial intelligence, today's science fiction is tomorrow's reality.
+Keep innovating, and we'll see you next time!

 # Daily Digest (November 21, 2024)

 Hold onto your servers, AI enthusiasts!
 We've got a groundbreaking vision for the future of [hybrid cloud systems](https://papers.miklos.dev/2411.13239) that's about to revolutionize how we handle complex AI workloads.
 Imagine a world where your cloud infrastructure is as adaptable and intelligent as the AI it's running.
 That's exactly what researchers from IBM and the University of Illinois are cooking up!